gavinhoward/bc/manuals/development.md

 TODO

-This folder is, obviously, where the actual meat, the source code, is.
+This folder is, obviously, where the actual heart and soul of `bc`, the source code, is.

 #### `args.c`